instructorboulet/2017-Marginal-Taxes/README.md

 * ManagementEmployee (Inherits/extends  from Employee)
 * TempEmployee (Inherits/extends  from Employee)
-* MarginalTaxes - this class is a complex logic and can stand alone as 1 topic. this class will have the has a relationshop
+* MarginalTaxes - this class is a complex logic and can stand alone as 1 topic. this class will have the has a (Associative) relationshop